 Dental crowns and bridges are the most common dental restoration techniques and are used to restore severely damaged teeth and replace sections of missing teeth.
 Crowns are made of porcelain and look like your natural teeth.
 Bridges use crowns as anchors and fill in the empty spaces with false teeth.

 A bridge is a dental appliance that is used to span a gap in a tooth or missing teeth.
-A bridge consists of two or more crowns for the teeth on either side of the gap — these two anchoring teeth are called abutment teeth — and a false tooth/teeth in between.
-These false teeth can be made from gold, alloys, porcelain, or a combination of these materials.
+A bridge consists of two or more crowns for the teeth on either side of the gap — these two anchoring teeth are called abutment teeth — and an artificial tooth/teeth in between.
+These artificial teeth can be made from gold, alloys, porcelain, or a combination of these materials.
 Dental bridges are supported by natural teeth or implants.

 When a tooth is missing, the teeth next to the space can drift out of position.
 A bridge will prevent this drifting by filling the space with a prosthetic tooth that is attached to crowns on either side of the gap.